Brinjal Curry, Baingan / Eggplant Masala Recipe

 Brinjal Curry or Eggplant Masala is an absolutely tempting vegetarian dish, coated with a thick gravy, teeming with spices and tamarind.
 You will love the spicy, tangy gravy, that tastes like a pleasing South Indian fish curry.
 Yes, you heard me right, it is like a vegetarian fish curry. 😊 You must have tasted various Brinjal dishes, but this Brinjal Masala curry, would really blow your taste buds!
 Brinjal was never in my favourite list, and it is prepared only few times a year at my home.
 Brinjal Masala or Baingan Masala fry are the only Brinjal dishes that my hubby and kids welcome.

 It was Renuchechi, my talented, bubbly, dear friend and neighbor, who gave this classic recipe for Brinjal curry.
 She is a talented homemaker and artist, and recently we had a delicious lunch get together at her home, where everyone was raving about her “fishless” fish curry.
 It was so flavorful and tasty, that, I had to ask her for the Brinjal curry recipe.
 I have tried to simplify her recipe without compromising on the taste and flavours.
-Although I never use store bought Fish Masala powders, I have used it in this recipe as directed by her, as I didn’t want to go wrong on this one.
+Although I never use store bought Fish Masala powders, I tried it as directed by her, as I didn’t want to go wrong on this one.
 It came out perfect!
+But for those who do not want to use the fish masala, please check my video recipe, as I have adjusted the spices to get that perfect taste like fish masala.
 All thanks to dear Renuchechi for her wonderful recipe.

 Tomatoes and Tamarind gives this Brinjal curry a tangy flavour and the coconut milk perfectly balances all flavours.
 It reminded me of my spicy and Tangy fish curry which is another tasty recipe for the fish curry lovers.
 If you are not a big fan of spicy food, cut down on green chilies and spices, it would still be very tempting with delicious flavors.
-Brinjal Masala curry is now in my favourite vegetarian list like Kadachakka Mappas and Vendakka Mappas.
+Brinjal Masala curry is now in my favourite vegetarian list like Cauliflower Mappas, Aloo Gobi, Black chickpeas and Potato Curry, Kadachakka Mappas and Vendakka Mappas.

 With the Christmas Noyambu/abstinence going on, this Brinjal curry is a great and healthy lunch option for one and all.
 Also check my Vegetarian lunch and dinner recipes like Paneer Korma, Butter Paneer, Palak Paneer, Aloo Gobi, Soya cutlets, Pepper Mushroom, Soya Manchurian, Kadachakka Mappas, Mushroom Masala, Bhindi Masala, Vendakka Mappas, Gobi Manchurian, Tomato rice in coconut milk, Paneer rice, Pulao etc. If you like vegetarian recipes, do not forget to check my Aloo Shimla Mirch recipe, a wonderful combination dish of slow roasted Potatoes and Capsicum.